Komo Kulshan and his two wives: Whaht-kway, creation of the Nooksack River and Spieden Island

 Whaht-kway lived with Komo Kulshan many years after Duh-hwahk left and eventually became pregnant with a child.
 Whaht-kway longed to be with her mother who was on an Island in Whulge, modern-day Puget Sound.
 But Komo Kulshan was worried as the Island was far away and there was no clear path from their tribe to her mother, only mountains and trees.
 Determined to see her mother, Whaht-kway told her husband that he would have to create a way for her to travel, and so he did.
 Calling on all the animals with digging paws, he asked them to dig a long deep ditch.
 And so with ease, bears, beavers, marmots, cougars, rats, moles, and mice all got to work digging a ditch to the Island.
 After they finished, Komo Kulshan moved the water from the mountains to fill the hole creating a path said to be wide enough for two canoes.
 Today the river is called the Nooksack River.

 Filling her canoe with different types of foods, Whaht-kway took off down the river.
 She eventually stopped at an island to eat the mussels she brought, leaving some there before continuing.
 She then did the same on another, eating and leaving Camas behind her.
 And again, on each Island she passed, leaving every type of food she brought with her.
 Now, each of the islands that she visited is named after the type of food that can be found left behind by Whaht-kway.
 Finally, Whaht-kway made it to an island called Flat Top Island in Whulge.
 There she stayed laying down to become what is known as Spieden Island.
 When her child was born, it became a smaller island of a similar shape known today as Sentinel Island.

 Komo Kulshan, his children, and the creation of Mount Baker

 Sometime after, Komo Kulshan began to miss his wives so he decided to pack up his things with his children and leave so that he could be closer to both Whaht-kway and Duh-hwahk.
 Stretching himself so he could see them, Komo Kulshan became almost as tall as Duh-hwahk and is now known as Mount Baker.
-Coping their father, his children also grew up to the sky said to have become what is known as Twin Sisters Mountain.
+Copying their father, his children also grew up to the sky and are said to have become what is known as Twin Sisters Mountain.